Most Effective Products

 Treatment

-Step 1 - Preliminary Cleanup
+Step 1: Preliminary Cleanup

 preparation flour moths

-Once the foods are tossed, take a vacuum and clean the corners, sides, tops, bottoms of the cabinets, shelves, and pantries where the food goods are stored.
+Once the foods are tossed, take a vacuum and clean the corners, sides, tops, and bottoms of the cabinets, shelves, and pantries where the food goods are stored.
 Use a toothpick to clean the pegs where the screws go, these areas many times will harbor eggs.

-Step 2 - Treat Cracks and Crevices with Pyrid Aerosol
+Step 2: Treat Cracks and Crevices with Pyrid Aerosol

 Pyrid application in pantry crack

-Step 3 - Apply Novacide Aerosol
+Step 3: Apply Novacide Aerosol

 novacide treatment for Flour Moths

-Step 4 - Pro Pest Pantry Moth and Beetle Trap
+Step 4: Pro Pest Pantry Moth and Beetle Trap

 Pro-Pest Traps

-To use, simply peel off the protective paper from the pre-baited glue and fold the trap into a tent shape.
+Peel off the protective paper from the pre-baited glue and fold the trap into a tent shape.
 Place the trap on shelving where it will not get smashed and is out of the reach of children and pets.

 Prevention

-• Finally, use Pro-Pest Pantry Traps throughout the year to keep Flour Moths from infesting your food goods.
+• Finally, use Pro-Pest Pantry Traps throughout the year to keep flour moths from infesting your food goods.

 Key Takeaways